-11.1 Our policy on racist incidents is set out separately, and acknowledges that repeated racist incidents or a single serious incident may lead to consideration under child protection procedures.
+11.1 Our Behaviour for Learning Policy includes information regarding how the school addresses racist incidents.
+This acknowledges that repeated racist incidents or a single serious incident may lead to consideration under child protection procedures.
 We will keep a record of racist incidents.